Clinical Outcomes Research

 Title: Titles should be no longer than 15 words and the heading “title” does not need to appear in the submission.

 Abstract: A 300-word unstructured abstract should accompany your submission.
-The abstract should include an introductory statement, the clinical diagnosis, outcomes, and a clinical bottom line.

 Video Abstract (Optional): A Video Abstract is an accompanying feature for research articles that should attract viewers to the scientific paper.
 The aim of the Video Abstract is to promote the highlights of your study.
 Therefore, it should include the main conclusions and results of the paper, but it should also add something to the written paper.
 Ideally, it should engage viewers by telling a story, for example by starting with a particular finding, a question, or a distinctive topic around which the story will unfold.
 Your emphasis must be on ways of capturing the attention of your audience, encouraging them to read your paper.
 The video can be recorded using any software and should be under 2 minutes in length.
 The video may include voice-over presentation, podcast, and video capture.
 The video abstracts will be posted on the manuscript homepage and social media.